nwaguvictor/expense-tracker-app-react/README.md

 # expense-tracker-app-react
-An minimalistic static expense tracker app using react and typescript with bootstrap for styling
+A minimalistic static expense tracker app using react and typescript with bootstrap for styling